There are two types of dog eye drops available: medicated dog eye drops and un-medicated eye drops.

 Check their reflexes

 You can use what is called a "menace test" to check if your dog's vision is impaired.
 Hold your open palm about 46CM away from their face, then move it quickly so it comes to about 8CM away from their face.
 If they don’t react at all or they react slowly, their vision may be impaired.

 Ideally you should check your dog's eyes once every 4-6 months, or once every 2-3 months for older dogs.
-You should also check your dog's eyes right away if you notice any strange behaviour or discharge.
+You should also check your dog's eyes right away if you notice any strange behavior or discharge.